outscale/simugreen/README.md

 We use Terraform to deploy the environment into the cloud.
 Please [install it](https://learn.hashicorp.com/tutorials/terraform/install-cli).

-4. Access and Secret keys for DS Outscale cloud account.
+4. Access and Secret keys for 3DS Outscale cloud account.

-Every team has a separate account.
-Access and secret keys give you an access to it.

 You can work with account using: